Summary of The Assignment:

 “With short chapters, this novel is excellent for a wide range of reading skill levels, including reluctant readers.
 The book is also available in audiobook format for anyone who may need it.
 There are multiple narrators, illuminating the events in the story and their impact on the students, the school, the community, and even globally.
 The main characters are written in first person, providing intimate insight into their experience.
 Secondary characters are in third person, which creates a little distance while revealing how those characters are affected by what transpires.
 Text messages, video chats, headlines, articles, comment sections, and Twitter and Instagram posts are also included, making this a fascinating, timely window and mirror for readers.”

-Teachers can requests copies of the book, The Assignment by award winning author and educator Liza Wiemer for their classroom.
+Teachers can request copies of the book, The Assignment by award-winning author and educator Liza Wiemer for their classroom.
 They may also request the option to add a free discussion with Liza.

 To request books and inquire about a speaker please fill out the form here.

 Accompanying curriculum guide will be made available to schools requesting copies.